Fairfax seeks to dismiss 400 convictions in cases brought by one officer

 Soon after, Freitag sought and obtained a letter from Fairfax County’s human relations department, on county letterhead dated June 9, 2020, stating that he had “resigned from the position in good standing, your employment was entirely favorable and you are eligible for re-hire.”

 The next day, Freitag told The Post in an interview, “I was cleared of everything.
-I resigned on my own terms… IA did an audit of my traffic stops and I was cleared of any wrongdoing.”
+I resigned on my own terms … IA did an audit of my traffic stops and I was cleared of any wrongdoing.”
 A story reporting that Freitag was being investigated by the police and FBI was published on June 29, but Brevard County apparently never saw it, Goodyear said.

 Ex-Fairfax police officer under FBI investigation, made racially motivated traffic stops, prosecutor says

 In July, Freitag submitted the “good standing” letter to the Brevard County sheriff.
-In August, Brevard sheriff’s personnel investigators contacted the author of the letter in the human relations department — not the police department — and asked for “any disciplinary actions or Internal Affairs investigations,” according to Sheriff Ivey.
+In August, Brevard sheriff’s personnel investigators contacted the author of the letter in the human relations department — not the police department — and asked for “any disciplinary actions or Internal Affairs investigations,” according to Ivey.
 Brevard was told “there was no reason why the applicant should not work for the Sheriff’s Office,” Ivey said.

 Brevard continued to make multiple attempts to secure copies of Freitag’s internal affairs file, and spoke to members of the Fairfax police on multiple occasions.
 “As of today, all attempts of procuring the records have been unsuccessful,” Ivey wrote.